nablafx/nablafx.github.io/content/project/_index.md

 ---
 title: "Projects"
-description: "Datasets on various philological topics."
+description: "Projects I have worked on"
 ---